dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/1-properties.md

   \implies & \boldsymbol{ -3 \lt 2x-3y \lt -2 } \quad (?)
 \end{align}

 You can see this method is wrong, but why is it wrong?
-Think this way: if you pic a number from each group and subtract one from another, how can you make the answer the largest?
+Think this way: if you pick a number from each group and subtract one from another, how can you make the answer the largest?
 It is when you subtract the smallest possible number from the largest possible number, so

 \begin{align}
   & 2x-3y \lt 10 - (-3) \\\\